 Based on the auto-biographical book of Holocaust survivor and composer Władysław Szpilman, this movie’s success might be due to how personal it was for Polanski, sent in the Krakow ghetto at a young age before escaping.
 Both his parents, however, were sent to concentration camps, and only his father survived.
-This is the first movie Polanski shoots in Poland since his 1962 Knife in the Water.
+This is the first movie Polanski shot in Poland since 1962 and Knife in the Water. movies shot in poland

 The Innocents (2016)

 Granted, this is a Polish production, but we had to include it in our list.
 Directed by Pawel Pawlikowski and starring Agata Trzebuchowska as the protagonist, Ida is a moving, slow-paced and yet deeply upsetting drama about a young, orphaned novitiate in 1960’s Poland.
 On the verge of taking her vows, she discovers a dark family secret dating back to German occupation.
 Shot on location in several places in Poland, including the city of Łódź, it’s the first Polish movie to win the Academy Award for Best Foreign Language Film.
-An absolute must-see, if you ask us.
+An absolute must-see.

 The Night of the Generals (1967)